tristanleafs/hw-ruby-intro/README.md

 To work more fully from the terminal, install your editor of choice.
 For example:
 `apt-get update && apt-get install vim` or `apt-get update && apt-get install emacs`.
 To set this editor as default for all applications, `export EDITOR=vi` or `export EDITOR=emacs`.

+## **Commit Work Frequently**

+As you edit your work, commit your code to your repository often!!
+After you have cloned your repository in the step below, you will be able to commit your code from anywhere within the homework directory to your private class repository.

+To commit and push:

+`git status` \\Check what files have changed AND are staged for commit.
+If files are missing that you want staged for commit.

+If files need to be added, `git add fileOrFolderName`.
+Run `git status` to double check.

+`git commit -m "added else condition for if <0"` \\Give a descriptive message for your commit.

+`git push origin main` \\push your code to the main branch of your remote repo named origin (in this case, you'll already have it set up to be https://github.com/UCCS-CS4300-5300/YOURUCCSUSERNAME_GOES_HERE.git)

+Note that if you've been away for awhile or there's a possibility that code has changed in your remote repository, use `git pull origin main` to pull from the repo.

+When running ANY git command, be sure to read all output for warnings/errors- oftentimes, the output will tell you what you need to do.

 ## SECTION 1: RUBY BASICS

 ------------------------------------------------------------------------------------------------------------